|

 several candidates for each multi-member

 electorate.
-Voters can choose between parties and
+Voters can choose between parties, and

-between different candidates from within the same
+also between different candidates from within the

-party.
-This contrasts with single-member
+same party.
+That contrasts with single-member

 electorates (and party list PR) where the parties